MegSpell/HomeFurGood_CapstoneONE/README.md

 - A stretch goal for this project would be adding an admin dashboard to view user data and manage featured dogs.
 - Another stretch goal is to add a weekly newsletter with more spotlighted dogs to generate interest and searching.
 - Most interested in being able to highlight at risk dogs in kill shelters, still figuring out a way to accomplish this!
+-Would like to add more styling and backgrounds when time allows and maybe a real home page with options to sign up, log in or continue as guest.